HarperDB/mcp-server/README.md

   - Example: `http://localhost:9925/my_table/123` (where 123 is the primary key value)

-- **Custom Resources:** Custom resources (if any) are accessed via URIs defined by their registered path:
+- **Custom Resources:** Custom resources are accessed via URIs defined by their registered path:

   ```
   {HOST}/{path}/{resource_name}